 Last year BeliefNet (the largest faith-based blog in the world with a readership of over 3 million) invited me to join their team of professional writers and columnists.
-I was flattered and honored.
-When I suggested my column be called "The Faithful Feminist" the editors insisting I drop the "F" word from the title.
+When I suggested my column be called "The Faithful Feminist" the editor insisting I drop the "F" word from the title.

-And they weren't referring to "faithful."
-"We don't want to offend anyone" they said.
-"Market research shows 'feminist' turns off too many people."
+She wasn't referring to "faithful."

+"We don't want to offend anyone," she said.
+"Market research reports 'feminist' turns off too many people."